14. Text Data

 ## ['+12', '34.5', '-5.3243']

-There are also ways to guarantee that a pattern occurrence begins or
+There is a way to guarantee that a pattern occurrence begins or

 x = "I like spam, spam, eggs, and spam."